stanley-1/tp/docs/UserGuide.md

 ### Query contacts based on social media platform: `find p/PLATFORM` <a name="find_platform"></a>

-Show all contacts with their handles on the particular social media platform.
+Shows all contacts with their handles on the specified social media platform.

 <div markdown="block" class="alert alert-primary">
 **:mag_right: Format:**